How does long-term disability insurance work?

 Ready to shop for disability insurance?

-If you have a high-paying job, or a career that requires lots of schooling or training, you may need long-term disability insurance.
+You may need long-term disability insurance if you have a high-paying job or a career that requires lots of schooling or training and you want to protect that investment.
+Careers that make for good long-term disability candidates include:

 And a disability may be more likely than you think.
 More than 1 in 4 workers become disabled before they retire (most often from an illness, not an injury).
 On average, the disability lasts more than three months.